China scores diplomatic coup in sea row

 Hayton and other analysts said the agreement on a framework for talks on Sunday came 15 years after a similar document was signed committing the parties to begin negotiations.

-Philippine academic and security analyst Richard Heydarian expressed stronger sentiments as he summarised Sunday's developments: "Overall it's a slam dunk diplomatic victory for China".
+Philippine academic and security analyst Richard Heydarian expressed stronger sentiments as he summarised Monday’s developments: “Overall it’s a slam dunk diplomatic victory for China”.